 Car Club vehicles are reserved using Enterprise Travel Direct (ETD) which is an online self-service travel management tool that enables employees to book Car Club vehicles and self-book daily rentals when Car Club vehicles are unavailable.
+Further information on the Car Club and ETD, including how to register can be found here.

-The following book guidelines must be adhered to:
+The following booking guidelines must be adhered to: